 Hope & Ivy Maternity Bridal Embroidered Maxi Dress

 This bump-friendly option is well-suited for the bohemian bride who doesn’t want a traditional gown.
 The flowing sleeves and high slit are oh-so dreamy, while the subtle floral embroidery in the light and airy chiffon adds an utterly romantic element to the overall ensemble.

 Size Range: 2–12 | Material: Polyester | Length: Floor

 JandL Designs Boutique Ivory Maternity Dress

-This gorgeous gown proves that you can never go wrong with all-over lace, especially when it comes with a vintage silk ribbon cape to match!
+This gorgeous gown proves you can never go wrong with all-over lace, especially when it comes with a vintage silk ribbon cape to match!
 We love the idea of accenting the old-world fabric and style with a swipe of plum lipstick and a peachy makeup look.
-Crafted with lace has a full-length jersey lining, this number is the perfect combination of style and comfort.
+Crafted with lace and featuring a full-length jersey lining, this number is the perfect combination of style and comfort.